Gateway to Nature project construction FAQ’s

 How will you make sure this doesn’t spoil the peace and quiet of the area?

 We have thought a lot about how to maintain the things that people love about this landscape in the design and wider plans for the land we manage here.
 The aim is a high-quality, nature-based visitor experience, not a high-intensity attraction.
-Our project Gateway to Nature is about access to the wider landscape.
-While the area around the Earth Trust Centre will be busier – we are actively installing new paths and designing new routes to disperse visitors.
+We call our plans Gateway to Nature – so while the area around the Centre will be busier – we are actively installing new paths and designing new routes to disperse visitors.

 Were local communities consulted before the plans were approved?